SocialGouv/oblik/README.md

 * **Automatic VPA Management**: Oblik automatically creates, updates, and deletes VPA objects for enabled workloads.
 * **Cron-like Scheduling**: Oblik runs on a configurable cron schedule to apply VPA recommendations to workloads.
 You can specify the schedule using annotations on the workloads, and include random delays to stagger updates across your cluster.
-* **Mutating Admission Webhook**: Oblik includes a mutating admission webhook that enforces default resource requests and limits on initial deployment of workloads.
-The webhook applies default resource requests and limits if they are not specified in the workload's manifest.
+* **Mutating Admission Webhook**: Oblik includes a mutating admission webhook that enforces resource requests and limits default policies on initial deployment of workloads and use eventually available recommendations from VPA on deployment updates.

 ## Requirements